Home » Blogs » CPU performance optimization guide » CPU performance optimization guide

 2. The addresses that require software prefetching are difficult to determine.
 Too many hard-coded addresses are not appropriate.

-3. Invalid software prefetches can lead to cache pollution.
-The specific indicator is “INEFFECTIVE_SW_PF”.
-Since the minimum unit of cache prefetch is cache line capacity, it can be seen that there are 128.67 invalid software cache prefetches per thousand instructions in the example, which needs to be avoided in actual projects.
+3. Invalid software prefetch may cause performance degradation, because the memory that we are trying to prefetch already exists in the cache.
+The specific indicator is INEFFECTIVE_SW_PF.
+It can be seen that there are 128.67 invalid software cache prefetches per thousand instructions in the example, which needs to be avoided in actual projects.

 To sum up, software prefetching is a trade-off when hardware prefetching is not possible.
 It can reduce some of the latency, but it’s hard to be optimal.
 Similar to hardware prefetching, software prefetching strategies vary by CPU model.
 “AMD Ryzen™ Processor software optimization GDC 2023”, p.
 22, can be a useful reference.